ahopki14/vai/README.md

 contains a simple table of relevant info for all variants (for the investigator), as well as `out/vai_exac_annotated.vcf` which is an annotated VCF file for use in other analyses which might need a VCF.
+I packaged the input VCF file in `inst/extdata` so that it can be called by the script portably.
+I also put the output table and VCF in `out`.

+# Installation and use
+I recommend installing with `devtools::install_github('ahopki14/vai')`.
+Then `vai.R` can be run and should have everything it needs.

 # Future Directions
 * Re-write the exac lookup using the API's batch functionality